Soft robotic actuators based on highly expansive elastomersTechnology #cu16142

 - Artificial muscles

-- Captures heat expansion of liquid-to-vapor phase transition
+- Captures heat expansion of the liquid-to-vapor phase transition

 - Inexpensive materials assembled in a straightforward manner